joelkuiper/Llamora/README.md

 ## Conceptual Notes

 Llamora is organised around time, not conversation.
 The primary navigation is a calendar.
-The primary unit is a daily page.
+You write entries inside a daily page.

-In most writing tools, AI is something you invoke.
-In Llamora, the model participates in the structure of the day: it opens each page, optionally responds to entries, suggests tags for the exchange, and later recaps what those tags represent.
-These outputs enter the record — they are not session artifacts that disappear.
-Over months, the model's contributions become part of the longitudinal shape of the log.

-Traces are the mechanism for this.
-Every exchange is tagged automatically by the model.
+Many AI interfaces are organised around an ongoing back-and-forth.
+The conversation grows as a continuous thread.
+In Llamora, entries are anchored to a date.
+You add text to a day.
+The model may respond, but those responses sit inside the same page.
+The day contains the exchange rather than the exchange defining the structure.

+The model is part of that daily flow.
+It opens each day, can respond to entries, and suggests traces that describe the exchange.
+Those suggestions are optional.
+When kept, they become part of the archive rather than temporary output.
+Over time, both your writing and the model’s contributions accumulate in the same log.

-Those tags accumulate into views that show how often a theme recurs, what else it tends to appear alongside, and which entries it touches.
+Traces are lightweight labels proposed by the model to make later return easier.
+When added, they allow you to see where something recurs, what it tends to appear alongside, and which entries it touches.
+The aim is not interpretation, but legibility.
-The intention is to make patterns in your own writing legible without requiring you to curate them manually.

-Local inference is not incidental.
-A journal's value depends on candour, and candour depends on trust about where the record goes.
-Running the model on your machine means nothing leaves it.

-The system makes no attempt to evaluate your writing.
-The model responds and tags; it does not score, surface behavioural insights, or summarise you.
+A diary is a personal, private artifact with strong security expectations.
+You do not expect it to send data elsewhere, depend on a remote service, or expose its contents by default.
+Llamora follows those constraints.
+The model runs on your machine, and the archive remains there.

+The system does not attempt to evaluate you.
+The model can respond and suggest traces, but it does not score entries, infer traits, or generate behavioural profiles.
+Nothing is surfaced as an assessment.
 The record is yours to interpret.

 ---